prathisahrudh/win-obsidian-notes/Obsidian Notes/javscript/Objects.md

 ## Object Methods / Properties :
 - for..in
 ## Constructor , Constructor Functions and operator "new"
+1. Constructor Function:
+	Naming scheme must be capitalized.
+	Must be executed only with the keyword "new".
+	Constructors return as objects are ok , otherwise if in primitives is ok

 ## Pointers:
 - Computed Properties